EulleSA/Metagenomics_Analysis/README.md

 # Software Requeriments
 - Python3.7(or greater): https://www.python.org/downloads/release/python-391/

+- Install the latest version of conda: <>

 - Install snakemake according with documentation: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

 - Download the repository using the program "git".
 If you don't have the program "git" installed in your computer, access the following link: https://git-scm.com/downloads